 Hover over the sample post title (Hello world!) and a menu will display.
 Click on Trash to delete the sample post …

 (WordPress Posts – Trash)

 The sample WordPress post will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the post moved to the Trash message …

 Your post will be removed, but not permanently deleted.

-To learn how to permanently delete posts in WordPress, see this tutorial:
+To learn how to permanently delete posts, see the tutorial below:

 Cleaning Up WordPress – Deleting The Sample WordPress Page